gvwilson/btt/src/property/index.md

 Legalese is a highly technical language, and words don't mean what you think they do.
 What's more,
-it's often hard to understand the interactions between multiple licenses on different kinds of material [% b Almeida2017 %].
+it's often hard to understand the interactions between multiple licenses on different kinds of material [%b Almeida2017 %].
 </div>

 Just as the project's Code of Conduct is usually placed in a root-level file called `CONDUCT.md`,